— KEY TAKEAWAYS

-Nonprofit CRMs have come a long way in the past 20 years.
+Nonprofit CRMs have come a long way in the past 30 years.
 In decades past, they were little better than digitized spreadsheets.
-Now, CRMs for nonprofits are the technological hubs that connect disparate functions and strategies into a single, unified platform.
-Finding the right nonprofit CRM solution can take your organization to the next level—and then some.
+Now, a good CRM is the technological hub that connects your donor relationships, fundraising campaigns, communications, and reporting into a single, unified platform.

-If your nonprofit has never used a CRM before, you’ve come to the right place.
+If you’re one of those nonprofits that has never used a CRM before, you’ve come to the right place.
 If your nonprofit has a CRM but is looking for a new one, you’ve also come to the right place.
-If you have no interest in CRMs for nonprofits then, frankly, you might have taken a wrong turn somewhere.
+If you have no interest in CRMs for nonprofits, then, frankly, you might have taken a wrong turn somewhere

-In this article, we’ll cover the basics of nonprofit CRMs, talk about their benefits and core features, and look at 10 of the top nonprofit CRM solutions currently on the market.
+In this article, we’ll cover the basics of CRMs for nonprofits, talk about their benefits and core features, and compare 10 of the top donor CRMs currently on the market.

 - Your Nonprofit CRM Buyer’s Guide